osamanazar47/alx-system_engineering-devops/0x01-shell_permissions/README.md

-9-John_Doe : a script that set the file to aspecific mode 10-mirror_permissions : a script to copy the mode of the file olleh to the file hello 11-directories_permissions : a script to give execute permission to all subdirectories of the current one
+9-John_Doe : a script that set the file to aspecific mode 10-mirror_permissions : a script to copy the mode of the file olleh to the file hello 11-directories_permissions : a script to give execute permission to all subdirectories of the current one 12-directory_permissions : a script that creates a directory called my_dir with permissions 751 in the working directory.